Do you know how many tax allowances you are allowed?

 Single Filers and Heads of Households

-However, if you expect to be able to itemize deductions – which means your deductions will exceed the $12,400 standard deduction – you may want to consider claiming additional tax allowances.
-To do this properly, you'll need to make a reasonable estimate of the excess of your itemized deductions over your standard deduction.
+However, if you expect to be able to itemize deductions – which means your deductions will exceed the $13,850 standard deduction for 2023 – you may want to consider claiming additional tax allowances.
+To do this properly, you’ll need to make a reasonable estimate of the excess of your itemized deductions over your standard deduction.

 If you work two jobs throughout the year, split your allowances between the two jobs.
 For example, if you claim two tax allowances, you should take one for each job.
 If you only take one tax allowance, take it on the job that pays the most money.